hetznercloud/cli/docs/reference/manual/hcloud_primary-ip_update.md

 ### Options

 ```
-      --auto-delete   Delete this Primary IP when the resource it is assigned to is deleted
+      --auto-delete   Delete this Primary IP when the resource it is assigned to is deleted (true, false)
   -h, --help          help for update
       --name string   Primary IP name
 ```